idle-meerkat/sdevwiki-fork/Access-Control-Lists-(ACL).md

 * dst_port {NUMBER | MIN_VALUE-MAX_VALUE} (ip_proto tcp|udp)
 * src_port {NUMBER | MIN_VALUE-MAX_VALUE} (ip_proto tcp|udp)
 * vlan_id
+The following ACL actions (TC flower actions) are supported:
+* drop (shot word also can be used to specify drop action)
+* pass (ok word also can be used to specify pass action)
+* trap

 ## ACL Configuration
 To offload Linux ACL configuration to netdevs, which represent Marvell switch ports, the TC flower filter [6] tool is used.
 Starting from Linux kernel v5.3  Netfilter [7] can also be used to offload ACL configuration to the netdevs, since it uses a common kernel API to do ACL offload configuration.